Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 A faulty SD card can cause a wide range of strange behaviour: inaccessible DWC, config.g not run at startup, slow downs printing, network disconnections, slow file transfer, corrupted files and almost any other problem that relies on accessing the SD card.

+### Check the SD card interface

-To test the SD card, send `M122` to the Duet (via the web console, or connect via USB using YAT or similar serial terminal software) and look for the 'SD Card' entries.
+Send `M122` to the Duet (via the web console, or connect via USB using YAT or similar serial terminal software) and look for the 'SD Card' entries.
 A normal response should look something like:

 ```
 SD card 0 detected, interface speed: 20.0MBytes/sec